 Last tour 30 minutes before advertised closing time.

-Personalised guided tours of the tower available at 12.15 pm,
+Personalised guided tours of the tower are not available at the moment.

 You can email firstname.lastname@example.org for further information.

-For groups of eight or more we will remburse the cheapest ticket in the group.
+For groups of eight or more we will reimburse the lowest cost ticket in the group.